MakeSchool-Tutorials/Makestagram-Swift/P0-Getting-Started/content.md

 #Feedback

-If you have feedback on this tutorial or find any mistakes, please open issues on the [GitHub Repository](https://github.com/MakeSchool-Tutorials/Makestagram-Swift).
+If you have feedback on this tutorial or find any mistakes, please open issues on the [GitHub Repository](https://github.com/MakeSchool-Tutorials/Makestagram-Swift) - we'd love to hear from you!

 #Solution Code